tribeiros/S8/README.md

 # S8 restart itself on doze and standby
 This issue is caused by a malfunction on android Power management on samsung S8

-First some of links about how it works, and last, how to resolve this issue
+First some links how about it works, and last, how to resolve this issue

 ### Power Management